 Features of mushroom leather

 As I’ve mentioned already, mushroom leather is incredibly durable.
 Producers are experimenting with growing the matter into bricks for buildings!
-Which brings me to the next point.
+This brings me to the next point.

 With such durable material, many people have high hopes to sustainably grow mycelium into various products far beyond leather alternatives.
 There’s talk about mushroom being the answer to plastic.